May 6, 1997

 But, nothing was any different.
 None of that happened.
 I was a little taller but none the wiser.
 Maybe it is the same for everyone.
 That’s what we all dream about at that age.

-And, despite it all, I’m still just Tess Despare.
+I was still just Tess Despare.

 Tess, with the drunk father.